top of page

 A History of New England Bible College & Seminary

-New England Bible College and Seminary is a union of two historic institutions of Christian higher education dedicated to serving the leadership needs of churches from southern Maine to mid-Maine and beyond.
+New England Bible College and Seminary is a union of two historic Christian educational institutions dedicated to serving church leadership needs in southern Maine and beyond.

 New England Bible College

-NEBC was founded in 1959 as Glen Cove Bible School under the leadership of President Harold Duff to prepare men and women for Christian service.
-The facilities of Christian Schools, Inc. were located on the shores of Penobscot Bay in the village of Glen Cove, Maine.
-In 1979 Christian Schools, Inc. became insolvent and GCBC was forced to close its doors.
-However, permission was sought from the state to reopen the school with a new name in a new location.
-Renamed New England Bible College, the college opened its doors in January 1980 in Portland, Maine under the leadership of Dr. Jack Christensen.
-In 1984 Edward Hales became the new president, and the college was moved to larger facilities at the First Baptist Church of South Portland.
+In 1959 President Harold Duff founded NEBC as Glen Cove Bible School to prepare men and women for Christian service.
+Twenty years later Christian Schools, Inc. became insolvent and GCBC was forced to close its doors.
+Luckily, Christian Schools, Inc. was granted permission from the state to reopen the school with a new name in a new location.
+Renamed New England Bible College, the college opened its doors in January 1980 in Portland, Maine.
+In 1984 the college was moved to larger facilities at the First Baptist Church of South Portland.

-Faced with the school’s closure, President Francis approached Grace Evangelical, Inc. to ask if it would assume responsibility for continuing NEBC’s educational mission, which it did in 2015.
+Faced with the school’s closure, NEBC approached Grace Evangelical, Inc. to ask if it would assume responsibility for continuing NEBC’s educational mission, which it did in 2015.
 Grace Evangelical College and Seminary, based in Bangor, Maine,

 offered both undergraduate and graduate level theological education.
 But now its undergraduate program operates under the name of New England Bible College, while its graduate program operates under the name Grace Evangelical Seminary.